-- provide mandatory waste and recycling, and optional green waste (mainland only) collection services to all domestic premises within Redlands Coast - provide waste, recycling and green waste collection services to commercial premises on request - operate a network of recycling and waste centres - conduct its business and operations in compliance with the requirements of the Environmental Protection Act 1994, Local Government Act 2009, Environmental Protection Regulation 2019, Waste Reduction & Recycling Act 2011, other relevant acts and regulations and Council policies and guidelines - contribute toward and align with Sustainable Development Goal 12 in the United Nations Transforming Our World: 2030 Agenda for Sustainable Development - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this plan - operate and maintain assets to ensure nominated service levels are maintained - commit to the overall Council vision of operating within a best value framework - use Council's full range of corporate services by entering into service level agreements (SLAs) with Council - implement approved asset management plans - provide monthly reports on financial and non-financial performance - show due diligence in immediately reporting any serious non-compliances or incidents to Council and Department of Environment and Science (DES) as appropriate - investigate new waste and resource recovery solutions including participation in a sub-regional expression of interest process for waste and resource recovery services - contribute to the draft Council of Mayors SEQ (ComSEQ) SEQ Waste Management Plan through a ten year roadmap for Council - implement actions identified within Council's waste management strategy and other environmental programs - meet the objectives of the Council of Australian Government and National Competition Policy (NCP) reforms; and - keep updated of changes in the external regulatory environment that affect City Waste through participation and advocacy with industry partners.
+- provide mandatory waste and recycling, and optional green waste (mainland only) collection services to all domestic premises within Redlands Coast - provide waste, recycling and green waste collection services to commercial premises on request - operate a network of recycling and waste centres - conduct its business and operations in compliance with the requirements of the Environmental Protection Act 1994, Local Government Act 2009, Environmental Protection Regulation 2019, Waste Reduction & Recycling Act 2011, other relevant acts and regulations and Council policies and guidelines - contribute toward and align with Sustainable Development Goal 12 (Ensure sustainable consumption and production patterns) in the United Nations Transforming Our World: 2030 Agenda for Sustainable Development - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this plan - operate and maintain assets to ensure nominated service levels are maintained - commit to the overall Council vision of operating within a best value framework - use Council's full range of corporate services by entering into service level agreements (SLAs) with Council - implement approved asset management plans - provide monthly reports on financial and non-financial performance - show due diligence in immediately reporting any serious non-compliances or incidents to Council and Department of Environment and Science (DES) as appropriate - investigate new waste and resource recovery solutions including participation in subregional projects for waste and resource recovery services or infrastructure - contribute to the implementation of Council of Mayors SEQ (CoMSEQ) SEQ Waste Management Plan, which provides a ten year roadmap for Redland City Council - implement actions identified within Council's Waste Reduction and Recycling Plan 2021-2030 and other environmental programs - meet the objectives of the Council of Australian Government (COAG) and NCP reforms - keep updated of changes in the external regulatory environment that affect City Waste through participation and advocacy with industry partners.

-7 Redland City Council Corporate Plan
+7. Redland City Council Corporate Plan